animind - Fotolia

 As you surf the internet, it's not uncommon to stumble across the public site of a respected international company that still employs the tired, old WebSphere Portal URL format of /wps/portal after the domain name.

 While this may have been a requirement in the past, it is no longer necessary.
-WebSphere Portal 8.5, a built-in configuration wizard, enables administrators to simplify a WebSphere Portal URL and strip out the unseemly /wps/portal context root.
+WebSphere Portal now provides a built-in configuration wizard that enables administrators to simplify a WebSphere Portal URL and strip out the unseemly /wps/portal context root.

 1. Improves search engine optimization

 Search engines will look at the first 50 characters of your URL for keywords that might match a given query.
 If your URL is polluted with nonoptimized text strings, such as /wps/portal, you surrender valuable real estate that could otherwise be used to attract users to your website.

 Simplified WebSphere Portal URLs not only rid themselves of the /wps/portal context root, but they state information that would make the URL especially long and get stripped away.
 This simplification makes it easier to type URLs by hand and to bookmark pages.
 It also helps when a link is shared via social media channels, which typically limit a URL's length.